-Rosie is Secretary of the Algarve Branch of the Mediterranean Garden Society.
-The Society is a not-for-profit organisation which fosters interest in gardening in the Mediterranean climate regions around the world.
+Rosie is Secretary of the Mediterranean Garden Association, Portugal.
+The Association is a not-for-profit organisation which fosters interest in gardening in the Mediterranean climate regions around the world.

 Her own garden, a two hectare site situated in the eastern Algarve, is a wonderful example of natural planting which makes the most of native plants cleverly supplemented with species from other Mediterranean regions.
 In this truly low maintenance garden much of the work consists purely of maintaining natural paths which also act as firebreaks.
 In the spring a carpet of dazzling wildflowers (including many native orchid species) enrich the scene and the garden is a year-round magnet for wildlife.